We're committed to delivering the entertainment and services you rely on today - and the new experiences you'll love down the road.

 We're sharing this information to be more transparent about what drives changes in your bill.
 Below is a list of common fees, taxes and other charges, along with their explanations.

-Broadcast TV Fee The Broadcast TV Fee is an itemized charge that you will see on your bill.
+Broadcast TV Fee The Broadcast TV Fee is an itemized charge that you'll see on your bill.
 This charge is not a government-mandated fee and will increase from time to time.
 It is based on our costs of providing the local broadcast stations that we carry on our cable systems in each area.
-These costs include the fees that the broadcast stations charge us to carry them on our cable systems.
+These costs include the fees that the broadcast stations charge us to carry them on our cable systems, which are among our largest increasing costs.
 The Broadcast TV Fee is not included as a part of our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
-You will receive advance notice before an increase takes effect.
+You'll receive advance notice before an increase takes effect.

 Other Service Providers Third-party companies, such as Netflix, billed through your monthly bill may increase their pricing from time to time.
 Each third-party company is responsible for notifying you of their price change.
 Their adjusted pricing will be reflected on your monthly bill.